What is FODZYME® and how does it work?Updated 2 days ago

 FODZYME® breaks down specific FODMAPs as you eat, helping reduce symptoms like bloating, gas, and discomfort.
 This guide covers what's in it, how it works, and how it fits into your diet.

-Its enzymes break FODMAPs into simpler sugars that are easier to absorb in the small intestine.
-This reduces how much fermentable material reaches the large intestine, where undigested FODMAPs typically trigger symptoms.
+FODZYME® targets FODMAPs at the source (your food!) before they can cause issues.
+Its enzymes break FODMAPs into simpler sugars that are easier to absorb in the small intestine, reducing how much fermentable material reaches the large intestine where undigested FODMAPs typically trigger symptoms.

 FODZYME® addresses three common FODMAP types: